swcarpentry/python-novice-inflammation/reference.md

 function call
 :   A use of a function in another piece of software.

+global variable
+:   A variable defined outside of a function.
+It can be used in global statements,
+    and read inside functions.

 heat map
 :   A graphical representation of two-dimensional data in which colors,
     ranging on a scale of hue or intensity, represent the data values.